 Friday morning found the circuit in a worst condition than before with more drying out needed to continue racing.
 By this time sawdust supplies were dwindling and there was a need to conserve supplies for emergencies later on.
 (Why this should be a problem when the track was situated next to a wood yard owned by the events sponsors, Peri?)
-By noon the racing was in progress again and although the track was slower it was nice to see both Ellis Stafford and William Mitcham followed by Craig Drescher and a tremendous race ensued with Craig pressurising the German.
-During this race Craig's RC10 got out of shape in a frantic effort to catch the leader and he strayed onto the track markings and was promptly penalised 10 seconds for corner cutting.
+By noon the racing was in progress again and although the track was slower it was nice to see both Ellis Stafford and William Mitcham followed by Craig Drescher and a tremendous race ensued with Craig pressurising the German, During this race Craig's RC10 got out of shape in a frantic effort to catch the leader and he straved onto the track markings and was promptly penalised 10 seconds for corner cutting.
 This, in my opinion, was an harsh decision by a referee who has eyes in the back of his head because whenever I looked towards race control he was facing away from the track!!
-Undaunted Craig eventually took the lead and steadily pulled away from the field with Rory Cull, who had by now putting up excellent times of 13/ moved 5.03.9 to move into the top twenty. into To late.
-I'm afraid, to be in second contention, although I'm sure had place we had constant conditions both chasing these two would have featured Craig to highly.
-Further rain slowed times further in Round 6 which proved to be a complete washout.
+Undaunted Craig eventually took the lead and steadily pulled away from the field with Rory

+putting up excellent times of 13/

+5.03.9 to move into the top twenty.

+To late, I'm afraid, to be in

+contention, although I'm sure had

+we had constant conditions both

+these two would have featured

+highly.
+Further rain slowed times

+further in Round 6 which proved to

+be a complete washout.

 By this time most of the drivers I spoke too could not have cared less had we packed up and gone home.

-They all knew that the wet conditions Conditions had ruined their chances and the in the bits were terrible.
+They all knew that the wet conditions had ruined their chances and the whole event had turned into a farce.

-whole event had turned into a farce.
-The finals that followed were exciting, brightening up everyone's day but I fancy that at least half of the "A" finalists would not have been there but for their good out by 1.8 secs.
-The penalty was annulled by Above; Craig Drescher Craig's superb drive.
-I had his RC10 works on his Yokomo.
-10.35 seconds in front of Rory's at the close on my stopwatch.
+The finals that followed were exciting, brightening up everyone's day, but I fancy that at least half of the "A" finalists would not have works on his Yokomo.